 No one enjoys missing out on sleep.
 A poor night’s rest leaves you feeling tired, maybe a little grumpy.
-But it won’t just bring down your mood – missing sleep can also cause fertility issues.
-It turns out that missing out on your beauty sleep not only makes you feel groggy – it affects your entire body, right down to the triggers and mechanics involved in conceiving!
+But it won’t just bring down your mood - missing sleep can also cause fertility issues.
+It turns out that sleep and fertility go hand in hand: missing out on your beauty sleep not only makes you feel groggy.
+It also affects your entire body, right down to the triggers and mechanics involved in conceiving!
 If you are trying for a baby, here are a few reasons to make sure you get a good night’s rest and some ideas on how to do it.

 We’ve talked about the role of hormones in fertility before, but one in particular - leptin - is tied to how well you sleep.
 Leptin plays a role in female fertility by stimulating the production of Gonadotropin-releasing hormone (GnRH).
 Sleep deprivation reduces leptin levels, which can disrupt the sequence of hormones responsible for ovulation, starting with GnRH.

 Sleep can also affect a man’s fertility.
 Testosterone production is linked to a man’s sleep cycle.
 Research shows that men who sleep less than five hours a night for a week see a drop in testosterone levels of up to 15%.
 Testosterone levels peak around the first instance of rapid eye movement - REM - during uninterrupted sleep.
 Missing that period of REM disrupts hormone levels, which affects the production of sperm.

 A common method of tracking ovulation involves keeping a running record of your basal body temperature.
 This involves taking regular temperature readings just after waking up when your body is at its coolest.
 However, if you do not get enough restful sleep, the temperature reading will typically be inaccurate - because you’ve probably been shifting around all night, exerting energy and warming up.